 Betsy and Ruth run an historical bed & breakfast in the family manor house that dates to 1824.
 It is a Federal Style structure with an elegant columned front porch, 5 acres of gardens, well appointed rooms with comfortable beds and large bathrooms with antique claw foot tubs.
 It is easy to spend a relaxing weekend on the farm after a delicious 4 course gourmet breakfast made from our farm products and locally raised produce.

 Thank you to all of our loyal patrons who come to visit us.
 We enjoy being able to show you what local and sustainable agriculture can be.
 Although we won’t give you a guided tour of the farm every day, you are welcome to visit us throughout the year.
-Below are slide shows from past Farm Days.
+Below are slide shows from past Farm Days that we have hosted on the farm.